1.1 Once upon a time—but not anymore

 Primal-play therapy.

-Primal because it goes deep.
-And it deals with the toughest issues.
+Primal because it goes deep and deals with the toughest issues.

 Once I got hooked, primal play started showing up in my writing like a puppy who wouldn’t leave me alone, “Come on, let’s have some fun.”